 The Police Department offers bicycle safety presentations upon request.
-This BTP recommends for the City to work with the TSCN or an advocacy group, such as the Silicon Valley Bicycle Coalition, to identify locations and dates for the Police Department to hold future presentations at least twice a year.
-Presentation dates could coincide with Bike to Work Month (May), International Walk (and Bike) to School Day

-(first Wednesday in October) or Earth Day (April 22nd).
+This CSMP recommends for the City to work with an advocacy group, such as the Silicon Valley Bicycle Coalition, to identify locations and dates for the Police Department to hold future presentations at least twice a year.
+Presentation dates could coincide with Bike to Work Month (May), International Walk (and Bike) to School Day (first Wednesday in October) or Earth Day (April 22nd).